Dictionary » Negative Words » Unwellness – Meaning, Definition, Synonyms and Antonyms

 2. Is “unwellness” a medically recognized term?

-Not formally in clinical diagnoses, but it’s widely used in wellness and self-care discussions to describe a lack of well-being.
+It isn’t typically used as a formal clinical diagnosis, but it’s common in wellness, coaching, and self-care contexts to describe a lack of well-being.

 3. Can “unwellness” refer to mental health issues?